zidarsk8/ggrc-core/README.md

 - Delete any images which have cached the invalid DNS settings.
 - Build again and the problem should be solved.

+### Unable to run Docker as non-root user

+Please check the [Official documentation](https://docs.docker.com/engine/installation/linux/linux-postinstall/) on this.

 ### Environment Variables

 *GGRC_SETTINGS_MODULE*: